 Being at the tip of Antarctica brought about unusual wildlife viewing opportunities.
 I’m more accustomed to watching out for land-based critters in my travels.
 In Antarctica (the only continent without an indigenous human population), evolution still resulted in many “locals,” but they are mostly in the water.
-Even penguins, who go ashore to hatch and raise their chicks, spend much (maybe most) of their time in the water.
-Here, a good pair of binoculars and time spent studying the surface of the water and icebergs were necessary for success.
+Even penguins, who go ashore to hatch and raise their chicks, spend much of their time in the water.
+In Antarctica, a good pair of binoculars and patience while scanning the surface of the water and icebergs were the keys to success.

 Here’s some Antarctic history: In the 1700s and 1800s, seal hunting (and then whaling – to come in the next blog) ran unabated in the Southern Ocean surrounding Antarctica, until many species were nearly wiped out.
 According to www.coolantarctica.com, “Captain James Cook visited the island of South Georgia in 1775 and reported that there were a great many seals present.
 Within 25 years of being discovered, the summer catch had climbed to 112,000 animals.
 By 1822, the southern fur seal was virtually extinct on South Georgia.”
 It was a story sadly repeated throughout the region.

-It was the search for oil (of the seal and whale variety), however, that also led to exploration of the white continent.
+It was the search for oil (both seal and whale), that spurred exploration of the white continent.
 The first sighting is credited to Russian Naval Captain Thaddeus Bellingshausen in Jan.1820.
 The first overwintering experience (unplanned!) was a British crew on the ship “Lord Melville” in 1821 (they were rescued the following summer).
-Throughout the 1800s, intrepid adventurers peeled back the continent’s mysteries, mapping and exploring it (many seeking commercial feasibilities, although none were really found once the whales and seals were hunted down).
+Throughout the 1800s, intrepid adventurers peeled back the continent’s mysteries, mapping and exploring it.
+Usually, their quest was for commercial feasibilities, but none were really found once the whales and seals were hunted down.